 Consecration Sunday is the culmination of Trinity’s annual pledge campaign.
 Held each fall, the morning begins with a combined service followed by an all-parish brunch.
 During the service, parishioners give their pledge cards, which indicate their intended financial gift to the church for the upcoming year.
 The resources are pooled together, and the budget is developed from those combined gifts.

-Watch Stewardship Minutes leading up to Consecration Sunday, October 4, 2020.
+Read Stewardship Minutes leading up to Consecration Sunday, 2021.

 It's easy to donate to Trinity online.
 Make either a one-time gift or set-up a recurring donation.
 If you have questions about online giving, contact the office.

 Trinity Legacy Fund

 All that we are, all that we have, comes from God, and will one day return to God.

 Why Do Christians Leave Money to the Church?

 Jesus often talked about our relationship to the “things” we possess.
 In Luke 12:13-21, Jesus is asked about dividing a family inheritance.
 He replies with a story.
 A rich man decides to build new barns to hold his bumper crop, then to “eat, drink, and be merry.”
 However, “God said to him, ‘Fool!
 This night your soul is required of you; and the things you have prepared, whose will they be?’
 So is he who lays up treasure for himself, and is not rich toward God.”
 We are stewards of God’s bounty.
 Caretakers.
 For a brief period we are given time, energy and resources.
 What we do with these gifts ultimately defines the character of our life and the depth of our spiritual understanding.
 Planned giving is one expression of the wise use of the personal resources God has entrusted to us.